Listen to an audio file of this resource.

 Practice is beneficial for several reasons.

-- Practice grows habits.
+Practice grows habits.
 When you practice a skill, your brain changes to make the neurons that are involved in that skill run more efficiently.
 This is done by laying fat deposits on the neural system related to the skill – like insulation on an electrical cable.
-The more insulation, the faster the skill can be reproduced.8
+The more insulation, the faster the skill can be reproduced.4

-- Practice grows social and emotional skills.
+Practice grows social and emotional skills.
 Through practice, your child is growing social and emotional skills.
-For example, practicing a skill or behavior allows your child to make decisions, evaluate their performance, and to reflect on the consequences of actions.
+For example, practicing a skill or behavior allows your child to make decisions, evaluate their performance, and reflect on the consequences of actions.
 In a safe environment, practice allows your child to identify problems and find solutions, which builds self-confidence and self-efficacy.

-- Practice supports a growth mindset and provides opportunities to handle feedback and mistakes.
+Practice supports a growth mindset and provides opportunities to handle feedback and mistakes.
 Feedback can be hard to hear, but it is a part of everyday life.
-Practice builds skills in how to handle failure/mistakes and to regulate emotions, thoughts, and behaviors in different situations.
+Practice builds skills in how to handle failure/mistakes and how to regulate emotions, thoughts, and behaviors in different situations.
 Practice provides opportunities for self-discipline and self-motivation.
 It also provides opportunities for goal setting.

-Making sure there is time and opportunities to practice builds success.
+Children: Making sure there are times and opportunities to practice builds success.
 For example, you might intentionally schedule activities for your child to interact with other children.
 Scheduling playdates with other children of similar age can provide opportunities for your child to interact and practice new skills like sharing and communication.
 They also offer opportunities for you to share with them how to regulate feelings like disappointment, anger, and sadness.
 Depending on the age of your child, it may be helpful to engage in cooperative problem solving about challenges or barriers they come across.
 You could say, “So, before you try that, what are the two things you will remember?” or “Let’s try that together.”

 Hang in there!
 Practice is an ongoing process that takes a lot of patience.
 Taking the time to explain why the skill your child is working on is important or useful helps your child to think more critically in general about their actions.
 You could try creating stories or explanations to make the skill practice more memorable.

 Step 4.
 Support